To establish a case of negligence under Nevada law, you must prove four things:

 - The defendant breached this standard of care;

-- This breach was the proximate cause of the plaintiff’s injuries
+- This breach was the proximate cause of your injuries

 - These injuries resulted in a financial loss

-If successful, the plaintiff may be able to recover the following money damages:
+If successful, you may be able to recover the following money damages:

-Plaintiffs who were partially to blame for their injuries may still be able to win damages under Nevada’s modified comparative negligence laws.
-But the plaintiff must make sure to file suit before the two-year statute of limitations in Nevada passes.
+If you were partially to blame for your injuries, you may still be able to win damages under Nevada’s modified comparative negligence laws.
+Though you must make sure to file suit before the two-year statute of limitations in Nevada passes.

 In this article, our Las Vegas personal injury lawyers define negligence in Nevada personal injury cases: